AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 1. Upload to your site
 1. Navigate to `wp-admin/plugins.php` on your site (your WP Admin plugin page)
 1. Activate this plugin
+1. Go to Affiliates &rarr; Settings &rarr; Affiliate Area Tabs to configure the tabs
+1. View the new tabs by visiting the Affiliate Area page on the front-end of your website.
+This is the page defined as the "Affiliate Area" at Affiliates &rarr; Settings &rarr; General

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

+== Screenshots ==

+1. Adding new tabs from the admin
+2. Viewing the custom tabs on the front-end website

 == Upgrade Notice ==